 Ques.
 Does DU offer B.Tech?

 Ans.
 Yes.
-DU re-introduced the 4-year B.Tech programme in three specialisations — Computer Science Engineering, Electronics and Communication Engineering, and Electrical Engineering.
+DU re-introduced the 4-year B.Tech program in three specialisations — Computer Science Engineering, Electronics and Communication Engineering, and Electrical Engineering.
 Admission is through JEE Main.
 Lateral entry is also available for diploma holders with 60% (55% for SC/ST) via CUET UG.
 First-year fees are around INR 2,35,200.

 Ques.
 Are DU hostels available for all students?